nate-d-olson/giab-data-readmes/drafts/Analysis/README_NIST_BGISeq_100x_HG005.md

 **Principal Investigator**\
 Justin M. Zook\
 Institution: National Institute of Standards and Technology (NIST)\
-Email: jzook@nist.gov
+Email: <jzook@nist.gov>

 **Dataset Contact(s)**\
 Nathan D. Olson\
 Institution: National Institute of Standards and Technology (NIST)\
-Email: nolson@nist.gov
+Email: <nolson@nist.gov>

 **Date of data collection**\
 2021-11

 **Background**\
-High coverage (100X) BGIsequencing of GIAB HG005 RM DNA [TODO - add brief method description].
+High coverage (100X) BGI sequencing of GIAB HG005 RM DNA.
+Sequencing was contracted out to BGIseq by NIST and performed using the DNBSEQ platform.
+Variant calling was performed using the GATK Haplotype Caller.

 **Usage**\
 Variant call files (vcf) can be use in any bioinformatic pipeline or downstream analyses for whole genome seqeuncing variant call analysis.